robj411/lineageApp/README.md

-We allocate the lineages’ trajectories to the North East according to the extent to which they were in the North East vs. other regions, by (a) spreading each sample over up to seven days, (b) filling in any empty days linearly from non-zero neighbouring day, and (c) normalising each day, so that on each day the lineage’s effective population is distributed between the constituent regions:
+We allocate the lineages’ trajectories to the North East according to the extent to which they were in the North East vs. other regions, by (a) spreading each sample over up to seven days, (b) filling in any empty days linearly from a non-zero neighbouring day, and (c) normalising each day, so that on each day the lineage’s effective population is distributed between the constituent regions:

 ![](README_files/figure-gfm/plot%20inputs-1.png)<!-- -->